codeworks-js/handson-react/README.md

 Do this hands on if you want to learn React basis.
 To do it, you must have basic knowledge in javascript, html and css.

-If you have any question, you may look at the [official react doc](https://fr.reactjs.org/docs/getting-started.html).
+If you have any question, you may look at the [official React doc](https://en.reactjs.org/docs/getting-started.html).

 You may use the basic code here to begin your app.